mhashem/pytorch_udacity_scholarship/notes/Lesson-2/notes.md

 ### Sigmoid

+A sigmoid function is a mathematical function having a characteristic "S"-shaped curve or sigmoid curve.
+Often, sigmoid function refers to the special case of the logistic function shown in the first figure and defined by the formula.

+Sigmoid Functions are used excessively in neural networks.
+What distinguishes the perceptron from sigmoid neuron or logistic neuron is the presence of the sigmoid function or the logistic function in the sigmoid neuron.

+On one hand, the perceptron outputs discrete 0 or 1 value, a sigmoid neuron outputs a more smooth or continous range of values between 0 and 1.

 ### Softmax
 Any time we wish to represent a probability distribution over a discrete variable with **n** possible values, we may use the softmax function.
 This can be seen as a generalization of the sigmoid function which was used to represent a probability distribution over a binary variable.